UI/UX Design

 After following these steps and using these tools, Sam's app transformed.

-What was once a confusing and cluttered design became a userfriendly, visually appealing, and highly functional app.
+What was once a confusing and cluttered design became a user friendly, visually appealing, and highly functional app.

 Sam's friends now found it super easy to organize their homework.
 They loved the intuitive flow, the calming colors, and the big clear buttons.